anson10/Learning-Cpp/1-Linear_Regression_in_C++/readme.md

 R-squared ranges from 0 to 1, with values closer to 1 indicating a better fit of the model to the data.

-## Conclusion

-Linear regression is a powerful and simple method used for predicting continuous values.
-By minimizing the cost function and optimizing the weights, we can build an accurate model for a given dataset.
-Understanding the concepts of cost function, weights, and losses helps in refining the model for better predictions.